 But there’s a lot to love here, and if you’re in the mood for the educational part of the heist, Sandiego may be the right choice.

-La Casa de Papel (money theft)
+3. La Casa de Papel

-Conformity: Theft and escape from police
+Similarity: Theft and escape from police

 La Casa de Papel, Netflix’s Spanish thriller about predators, is incredibly exciting entertainment.
 Each episode leads into the next, building up the drama in Season 1 to an explosive finale.
-This usher manages to channel the same nervous tension as in the first season of Prison Break and does so with a very simple hook.
+Unfortunately, this usher manages to channel the same nervous tension as in the first season of Prison Break and does so with a very simple hook.

 Accessing the Moneda and Stamp factory and stealing a considerable amount of money.
-The protagonist of this mission is a woman codenamed Tokyo, who is mourning the death of her accomplice.
+The protagonist of this mission is a woman codenamed Tokyo who is mourning the death of her accomplice.

-When the professor approaches her and recruits her along with a host of other terrifying and colorful enemies, what follows is a cat-and-mouse game that takes on all the hallmarks of the theft, espionage and thriller genres.
+When the professor approaches her and recruits her along with a host of other terrifying and colorful enemies, what follows is a cat-and-mouse game that takes on all the hallmarks of the theft, espionage, and thriller genres.

 If the fourth season is a little shaky, the rest of the series is fantastic.

-Conformity: Sound and Vision
+Similarity: Sound and Vision

 Imagine a doctor so brilliant and anti-social that there is as much chance of a sarcastic and scathing diagnosis in one sentence as there is of a correct diagnosis (no, not lupus).
-House is a wonderful medical series that mixes incredibly unusual cases with a team of well-written experts doing their best to find a cure for their patient.
+House is a wonderful medical series that mixes incredibly unusual cases with a team of well-written experts doing their best to find a cure for their patients.

 Gambling is combined with a trial-and-error format as the team tries to find answers.
 This is what makes the show so endearing, greatly aided by the demons of Dr. Gregory House in the form of a Vicodin addiction.
 Even if the last few seasons haven’t been as strong, there are still plenty here to please.

-Conformity: Stamp and charismatic marks
+Similarity: Stamp and charismatic marks

 With echoes of Catch Me If You Can, White Collar is a series about a white-collar criminal named Dutch who wants to help the FBI catch other like-minded criminals using his own expertise as a con man and master thief.

-The series is also well written and considering there are 6 seasons, there is definitely something to whet the appetite.
+The series is also well written, and considering there are 6 seasons, there is definitely something to whet the appetite.

-Matching: tone and reverse
+Similarity: tone and reverse